-PLH 113 Pipefitting Calculations 3 credits 3 class hours
+PLH 113 Pipefitting Calculations

 Introduces students to pipe fitting mathematics with particular attention given to the plumbing and heating trades.
 Emphasis is to help the student develop a strong skill in commonly used pipe calculations.
 This course will particularly help candidates for the Maine plumbing journeymen or master license examination.